 Add the ground beef, ground pork, egg, ketchup, onion, garlic, salt, and black pepper.
 Using your hands, gently mix until everything is evenly combined.
 Try not to over-mix so that the ground meats retain their texture.

-Smoke the meatloaf until the internal temperature passes 165 F (75 C).
+Smoke the meatloaf until the internal temperature passes 165 F.

 Combine the sauce ingredients and brush a generous amount toward the end of cook time (about 15 to 20 minutes before the end).
 You can do this a few times to ensure a nice flavorful topping on the meatloaf.

 Once the meatloaf has cooked through, remove it from the grill and tent it with aluminum foil.
-Allow it to rest for 5 to 10 minutes before carving and serving.
+Allow it to rest for 5 to 10 minutes.

 - Store any leftovers in an airtight container in the refrigerator.